Davorak/conduit-lift/README.md

 View at [FPcomplete School of Haskell.](https://www.fpcomplete.com/user/davorak/readme-for-data-conduit-lift)

 One of the great features provided by Pipes package is the ability to utilize monad transformers in isolated sections of a pipeline.
-Conduit historically has not had this advantage because it did not quite [follow the monad transformer laws.](https://github.com/snoyberg/conduit/wiki/Dealing-with-monad-transformers).
+Conduit historically has not had this advantage because it did not quite [follow the monad transformer laws.](https://github.com/snoyberg/conduit/wiki/Dealing-with-monad-transformers)

 `Data.Conduit.Lift` gives a method to get around this limitation so that Conduit can utilize monad transformers in isolate sections of conduit much like the `Pipes.Lift` module provides for Pipes.
 It is also a rather mechanical translation of the work I recently provided for `Pipes.Lift`.
 The technique seems to be quite general and applies to both Pipes, Conduit and probably other streaming systems as well.

-Here is an example fro the [link above](https://github.com/snoyberg/conduit/wiki/Dealing-with-monad-transformers) demonstrating the problem with running the state transformer in an isolate section of conduit.
+Here is an example from the [link above](https://github.com/snoyberg/conduit/wiki/Dealing-with-monad-transformers) demonstrating the problem with running the state transformer in an isolate section of conduit.

 ``` haskell
 {-# LANGUAGE OverloadedStrings #-}